ajakaja/ajakaja.github.io/_notes/xml.md

 copy.execute();
 ```

-And the article says that ouught to correspond, if Java supported it, to:
+And the article says that ought to correspond, if Java supported it, to:

 ```java
 copy("../new/dir")